Code of Conduct for Students

 (g) Manage their private affairs in a manner consistent with the dignity of the profession;

-(h) Discourage and not indulge in plagiarism and other non-ethical behavior in teaching and research; (i) Participate in extension, co-curricular and extra-curricular activities, including the community service. (j) Refrain from allowing considerations of caste, creed, religion, race, gender or sex in their professional endeavor.
+(h) Discourage and not indulge in plagiarism and other non-ethical behaviour in teaching and research; (i) Participate in extension, co-curricular and extra-curricular activities, including the community service. (j) Refrain from allowing considerations of caste, creed, religion, race, gender or sex in their professional endeavour.

-In Charge Physical Education and Sports in the College /Librarian in the College
+In Charge Physical Education and Sports in the College) /Librarian in the College should:

 · Adhere to a responsible pattern of conduct and demeanor expected of them by the community;